ecal-io/ecal-ros2-publisher/README.md

-# demo gateway eCAL5 to ROS2
+# Template repository how to publish topics from eCAL to ROS2